splunk/splunk-operator/docs/SplunkOperatorUpgrade.md

 # How to upgrade Splunk Operator and Splunk Enterprise Deployments
 ​
-To upgrade the Splunk Operator for Kubernetes, you will overwrite the prior operator release with the latest version.
-Once the lastest version of `splunk-operator-install.yaml` ([see below](#upgrading-splunk-operator-and-splunk-operator-deployment)) is applied the CRD's are updated and operator deployment is updated with newer version of Splunk Operator image.
+To upgrade the Splunk Operator for Kubernetes, you will overwrite the prior Operator release with the latest version.
+Once the lastest version of `splunk-operator-install.yaml` ([see below](#upgrading-splunk-operator-and-splunk-operator-deployment)) is applied the CRD's are updated and Operator deployment is updated with newer version of Splunk Operator image.
 Any new spec defined by the operator will be applied to the pods managed by Splunk Operator for Kubernetes.
 ​
 A Splunk Operator for Kubernetes upgrade might include support for a later version of the Splunk Enterprise Docker image.
 In that scenario, after the Splunk Operator completes its upgrade, the pods managed by Splunk Operator for Kubernetes will be restarted using the latest Splunk Enterprise Docker image.
 ​